-Doorbell security alert helps couple escape house fire
+Doorbell security alert helps couple escape house fire on Indy’s east side

 The footage comes from the doorbell security camera.
 The couple credits their escape to the safety alerts on their phone.

-“I get a notification on my phone that something was going on,” said Michael Schumpf, a house fire victim.
+“I get a notification on my phone that something was going on,” said Michael Schumpf.

 Last month, Michael and Jennifer Schumpf woke up to the sound of the Ring doorbell notification.
 The flames set off their Ring doorbell security system.
 Within seconds, they knew they had to get out.

-“I looked down the hall, out the front door that used to be glass and all you could see was fire everywhere,” Michael Schumpf.
+“I looked down the hall, out the front door that used to be glass, and all you could see was fire everywhere,” Michael said.

 Thankfully, their two young children weren’t home.
 The couple got out in plenty of time before the fire made it inside their home.
 They just happened to be sleeping downstairs because Jennifer was recovering.